brown-band/website/pages/scripts/2003-2004/fall/dartmouth.md

 :sd[Band forms a prince symbolish thing, plays "Smooth"]

 Why change your identity, though, when you can just split it?
-You don't have to choose between business and party, when the former can be in the front, and the latter in the back.
+You don’t have to choose between business and party, when the former can be in the front, and the latter in the back.
 The band maintains that success is a 10/90 ratio.
 A Kentucky Waterfall, if you will.
 A Lincoln Top Hat.
 A Yep or Nope.
 Perhaps, a Missouri Compromise.
 The band will secure its hipster status by waving its mud flaps as it forms the glorious mullet and plays "Cut It."

 :sd[Band forms a mullet, plays "Beat It"]

-Michael Jackson reminds us that crises of identity are never black or white issues, but they're nothing that can't be solved by a little bit of dancing.
-We'd like to conclude this season's historical retrospective with a nod to the greatest cultural achievement of the last 125 years: Dirty Dancing.
-The band will form Patrick Swayze's biceps to assert that nobody puts Brown Bear in the corner.
+Michael Jackson reminds us that crises of identity are never black or white issues, but they’re nothing that can’t be solved by a little bit of dancing.
+We’d like to conclude this season’s historical retrospective with a nod to the greatest cultural achievement of the last 125 years: Dirty Dancing.
+The band will form Patrick Swayze’s biceps to assert that nobody puts Brown Bear in the corner.

 :sd[Band forms a B, plays "Brown Bear"]

-Next week we'll be at Columbia :sd[Band: "Where?"] it's in New York, band :sd["Oh."] for the last game of the season.
+Next week we’ll be at Columbia :sd[Band: "Where?"] it’s in New York, band :sd["Oh."] for the last game of the season.
 Weather will be cloudy, with an 85% chance of Jazz Hands.